jelix/jelix-contrib/modules/jelix/xul/README.md

 XUL is a user interface description language.
 It is useful to develop rich web applications in the browser space, without dealing with complex javascript and dom manipulations.
-See [[http://developer.mozilla.org/en/XUL]].
+See [xul](http://developer.mozilla.org/en/XUL).

-Note: Only Gecko-based browser renders XUL (Firefox is the most famous one), and you have to install the [[https://addons.mozilla.org/fr/firefox/addon/remote-xul-manager/|Remote XUL manager]] addon, to allow to use XUL in a web application.
+Note: Only Gecko-based browser renders XUL (Firefox is the most famous one), and you have to install the [Remote XUL manager](https://addons.mozilla.org/fr/firefox/addon/remote-xul-manager/) addon, to allow to use XUL in a web application.